Author: David Wilber

 On the Hebrew Calendar, the month before the fall feast days is called Elul.
 In Judaism, this month is traditionally associated with the theme of repentance, or in Hebrew, teshuvah.
 It’s a time of introspection, reconciliation, and preparation.
 The season of teshuvah begins at the beginning of Elul and goes all the way to Yom Kippur.
 The word teshuvah literally means to “return.”
 The goal of this entire season is simply to return to God—in other words, to restore unhindered fellowship with Him.

-See our article on teshuvah and the month of Elul for more information on how to observe this amazing season.
+See our article on teshuvah and for more information on how to observe this amazing season.
+In addition to teshuvah, it is traditional during Elul to blow the shofar and recite Psalm 27 every morning.

 2) Blow the Shofar